erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/3-install-en.md

 adb reboot bootloader
 ```

-### Download and flash UEFI image
+### Download and flash the UEFI image
 > Download the [UEFI image](https://raw.githubusercontent.com/erdilS/Port-Windows-11-Xiaomi-Pad-5/main/images/xiaomi-nabu_20240115.img)

 ```cmd
 fastboot flash boot <path to image>
 ```

 ## Reboot to Windows
 ```cmd
 fastboot reboot
 ```

 > [!NOTE]
-> On the first Windows boot, it will not see any Wi-Fi networks, just restart it by holding down the power button, and after reboot, when you try connect to your network and you see "ice-cream", click "try again" 7 times
+> On the first Windows boot, it will not see any Wi-Fi networks.
+Restart your tablet by holding down the power button until it restarts.
+After the reboot, it will be fixed.
+If you get a pop-up saying "Could not connect", press retry until it works (usually 5 times)

 ### Boot back into Android
 > Use your backup boot image and flash it in fastboot